 The minute you back out of your driveway you are putting yourself at risk for an accident.
 Car accidents happen every minute of the day throughout the country, with some of them being incredibly tragic.
 You are more likely to be the victim of a car accident than the victim of a plane crash.
 If you haven’t really thought of that let it sink in for a minute.
 So many people fear flying but it’s really driving that is the more dangerous of the two.
 One of the biggest hazards for cars is that of large trucks.
-Our Anaheim car accident attorney provides the following tips for driving cars near large trucks.
+Our car crash attorney provides the following tips for driving cars near large trucks.

 Merging is one of the most important skills a driver can have.
 If you don’t know how to merge properly you will put yourself at risk for an accident each time you are behind the wheel.
 When you are traveling on a highway where large, commercial trucks are common, you need to merge carefully.